kaitlinw/Project-1-Tic-Tac-Toe/README.md

 Overall I am happy with the game, and from this I will focus on how to manage my CSS elements in a simple way, as well as potentially add more features in the future.

-I hope you enjoyed the game!
+I hope you enjoy the game!